Financial-Times/o-tabs/MIGRATION.md

 - The `oTabs` mixin now includes all styles required for unstyled tabs and button tabs.
 See the [Sass documentation](README.md#sass) for information on the new parameters
 - The `oTabsButtonTabs` mixin has been removed.
 These styles are included when you call the `oTabs` mixin
-- The `oTabsButtonTabsTheme` mixin has been removed to `oTabsButtonTabsAddTheme`.
+- The `oTabsButtonTabsTheme` mixin has been removed.
 You can include new themes in the `oTabs` mixin

 ## Migrating from v3 to v4